You Can Take Better Pictures!

 - Try to put something in the foreground.
 This creates depth and interest.
 I often try to include a boulder in the river bed.
 Use the rule of thirds and put this near a corner of the photo.
 If the main waterfall is offset a bit to the other side of the photo, it creates a visual tension which can be good.
 Be sure to use a small aperature, like f/8 or f/11 to get everything in focus.

-- A polarizing lens can be very valuable.
+- A polarizing lens can be useful, though I have been using it less in recent years.
 It can cut down on the glare from wet rocks and reduce the reflections coming off a flat water surface.
 Sometimes this works better than others, and it depends on the direction of the sun/light.
-TIP: Do not scrimp on a cheap polarizer, as cheap ones will decrease your image quality by affecting sharpness.
+TIP: Do not scrimp on a cheap polarizer, as cheap ones WILL decrease your image quality by affecting sharpness.
 You don't need to go crazy, but do look for something better than the cheapest model.

 - Same goes for a Neutral Density filter for slowing exposure.
 Don't put cheap glass in front of a good camera!